 The Ultimate EQ Guide is helping me immensely!
 I am new to mixing but have been in many studios as a recording musician.
 It's helping me clean up muddy mixes and get more punch out of my recordings.
 I highly recommend it!

 I like the specific EQ tips for each instrument.
 They're all very helpful and I learned quite a few new things: bass harmonics, how to make the beaters pop on kick drums, adding more punch to snare drums, and tips to make guitars sit better in the mix (which also works for lead synths).

-Where I talk you through every part of the EQ spectrum and where you can find such things as muddiness, boxiness, weight, presence, shimmer, sheen, sibilance and air to name a few area.
+Video 1 - Frequency Overview Presentation: Where I talk you through every part of the EQ spectrum and where you can find such things as muddiness, boxiness, weight, presence, shimmer, sheen, sibilance and air to name a few area.

 Knowing when to boost, cut and filter is invaluable to making all the instruments in your mix fit together.
 We go through the EQ plug-in to help you understand exactly how every parameter, setting and knob works.

 Video 4 - The EQ Strategies course ends with an hour long video session where I take a completely unmixed song and show you how amazing you can make your rough mix sound using JUST EQ!